rohbockn/tinderbox/wikis/splunk/intro.md

 Don't use the .deb file provided as it isn't possible as far as I know to install that without being the superuser.
 Additionally, the tarball will allow you to install wherever you want

 2. Extract:
-tar xzvf splunk.tgz -C <path to where you want it installed>
+tar xzvf splunk.tgz -C \<path to where you want it installed\>

+NOTE:  If you have an older version installed, you can still extract over the old file.
+When this is done, all of your added apps, your password, etc. will remain the same after install/startup.

 3. Install/start up: